What is Expanded Access?

 8. MAPS PBC will assist approved sites in walking through the start-up process, including: IRB and DEA Schedule 1 regulatory approvals, drug storage guidelines, training on study procedures, data management, set up of recording equipment, etc.

 What are the costs associated with working on a MDMA PTSD Expanded Access protocol, if approved?

-In addition to the normal operating costs of a psychotherapy clinic, becoming eligible to work on a MDMA PTSD protocol requires special consideration for delivering MDMA-assisted psychotherapy.
+In addition to the normal operating costs of a therapy clinic, becoming eligible to work on a MDMA PTSD protocol requires special consideration for delivering MDMA-assisted therapy.

 MDMA PTSD Expanded Access, pending approval, is a cost-recovery program, meaning that a fee may be charged to recover the cost of drug and the cost of treatment.
 A template budget model for sites is being developed and will be shared in this forum once it is available.
 Each site will set the treatment fee that they will charge patients.
 Sites are encouraged to set reasonable fees, consider sliding scale, and seek ways of reducing patient cost, such as assessing insurance reimbursement for segments of the treatment (in consultation with MAPS PBC), raising funds to sponsor patients, collaborating with MAPS PBC on the development of Patient Assistance Programs, and offering a percentage of pro-bono service.

-The following is an incomplete list of expenses to consider in the delivery of MDMA-assisted psychotherapy:
+The following is an incomplete list of expenses to consider in the delivery of MDMA-assisted therapy: